 When you dispose of your EC unit, all CPF monies, including the CPF Housing Grant, that have been used to finance your purchase will need to be returned to your CPF account.

 However, you can draw on them for your future housing purchase, subject to the prevailing CPF rules and policies.

 How do I finance the purchase of my EC unit?

-For financial and affordability calculations, please contact us for an obligation free consultation.
+For financial and affordability calculations, please contact me for an obligation-free consultation.